fardeen-ahmed/Bug-bounty-Writeups/README.md

 <h2> Bug-Bounty Tools & Extensions (General + Updated) :- </h2><br>
 <a href="https://github.com/RenwaX23/XSSTRON">- XSSTRON :-Electron JS Browser To Find XSS Vulnerabilities Automatically</a><p>

-<A href="https://github.com/mdsecresearch/BurpSuiteSharpener">-Extension should add a number of UI and functional features to Burp Suite to make working with it easier</a>
+<a href="https://github.com/mdsecresearch/BurpSuiteSharpener">-Extension should add a number of UI and functional features to Burp Suite to make working with it easier</a>

 <a href="https://medium.com/@calfcrusher/automate-and-finds-the-ip-address-of-a-website-behind-cloudflare-45db99510b4b">-Automate and finds the IP address of a website behind Cloudflare</a>